MinnesotaGO logo, link to homepage

 Accelerate the reduction in older vehicles (pre- 2010) in the Minnesota vehicle inventory by funding Diesel Retrofit/Replacement Programs.
 Potential mechanisms and supporting strategies include:

 • Implement incentive, retrofit, or replacement programs.
-Schemes such as New York City’s Clean Truck Program, Houston’s Heavy-Duty Diesel replacement program and Minnesota’s Volkswagen settlement, provide rebates for scrapping an older, program eligible vehicle and replacing it with a newer truck and cleaner technology including rebate incentive funding for all-electric, or EPA emission compliant alternative fueled (compressed natural gas, diesel-electric hybrid, plug-in diesel-electric hybrid) and diesel replacement trucks varies from $12,000 to $185,000 in NYC.
+Schemes such as New York City’s Clean Truck Program, Houston’s Heavy-Duty Diesel replacement program and Minnesota’s Volkswagen settlement are in place.
+These schemes provide rebates for scrapping an older, program eligible vehicle and replacingit with a newer truck and cleaner technology.
+They include rebate incentive funding for all-electric, or EPA emission compliant alternative fueled (compressed natural gas, diesel-electric hybrid, plug-in diesel-electric hybrid) and diesel replacement trucks which varies from $12,000 to $185,000 in NYC.
 Houston’s program provides 50% of the incremental cost of diesel-powered equipment and 75% alternative fueled equipment such as LNG, CNG, electric etc.

 • Programs should be reserved for replacing pre- 2010 vehicles only, to ensure the most polluting vehicles are removed from use.